 We buried your grandfather’s body in a graveyard in old Virginia.
 I stood somber in a cheap black dress bought for the funeral, my eyes downcast, not belonging.
 In the nursing home we carried out boxes, and the elderly gathered like dry leaves, rustling, winter-haired.
 I wanted to sing to them, but instead I walked […]Read more "A Leaf Falls"

-Every year the frogs get in our pool.
-Each night, a grinding chorus, throaty and pleasing, through the window as night falls.
+Every year frogs hatch in our pool.
+Each night, a grinding chorus, throaty and pleasing, through the window as dusk falls.
 They’re all going to die, my husband says, they’ll get sucked through the drain.
 It ruins it for him.
 Not me, I love their dark, wet sound.
-It doesn’t seem so different from […]Read more "Filling The Night"
+It doesn’t seem so different from our […]Read more "Filling The Night"

 You must never, I say to myself, curse life again.
 The beauty comes from the difficulty, the trap-door -ever-giving-way-to- trap-door infinite capacity of life.
 That we survive it is amazing, that we suffer is beautiful, because we are suffering in jewels.
 Glittering in the sun with all the decadent superb richness of our life’s […]Read more "Jewels"